-People often ask me what to read on a particular subject.
-Here are some suggestions.
+People often ask me what to read on a particular subject, if you are interested in memes and tremes (the third replicator), here are my suggestions,

 The Meme Machine , Oxford and New York, Oxford University Press 1999